top of page

 Unlike traditional narratives that might relegate older individuals to supporting roles or depict them as frail and dependent, The Thursday Murder Club places ageing protagonists at the forefront of the narrative.
 Set within a retirement community, the novel depicts a group of retirees who convene weekly to solve cold cases.
 However, the dynamics of their routine are significantly altered when a murder transpires within their otherwise serene neighbourhood.
 Confronted with a tangible mystery unfolding at their doorstep, the members of the Club find themselves compelled to participate in the investigation.

 With the origin story of the Thursday Murder Club, the narrative explores the dynamics of living in a retirement home and how easily they can be reconfigured.
 “Many years ago, everybody here would wake early because there was a lot to do and only so many hours in the day.
 Now they wake early because there is a lot to do and only so many days left” (Osman, 2020).
 Elizabeth, one of the founding members of the Thursday Murder Club, established this intriguing group alongside her friend Penny.
 Penny, with her extensive background as a police inspector in Kent, brings a wealth of knowledge and unsolved murder case files to their meetings.
 Although she technically should not possess these files, her age affords her a certain freedom—an unwritten rule that allows her to bend the norms of authority.
 “After a certain age, you can pretty much do whatever takes your fancy.
 No one tells you off, except for your doctors and your children” (Osman, 2020).
 This playful defiance illustrates how the characters embrace their autonomy and the thrill of their newfound purpose.
+Their engagement in solving mysteries becomes a metaphor for reclaiming their narrative where ageing does not equate to a loss of agency; rather, it can be a time of liberation and reinvention.

 In her work Aging and Its Discontents, Kathleen Woodward has described it as an “infinitesimally incremental process of the subtraction of strengths” (1991).
 However, in The Thursday Murder Club old age is not regarded as a subtraction of strengths but rather as a displacement.
 Retirement or proximity to death is not regarded as a lack of potential, on the contrary, the characters in the novel show potential for new possibilities alongside the wit that is already expected of them.
 Their sharp minds and unyielding curiosity drive them to solve mysteries that have been overlooked, proving that age can be an asset in investigative procedures.